websublime/config/README.md

 	config:
 		key: 'My new option'

-When you import your configuration file it is registered in ConfigCatalogue with the name of your fil without extension and if it is an array multidimensional it will be transformer in flatten array.
+When you import your configuration file it is registered in ConfigCatalogue with the name of your file without extension and if it is an array multidimensional it will be transformer in a flatten array.
 So to get our value from our config we call:

 	$config->get('myconfig.config.key');